NTIA/sigmf-ns-ntia/ntia-antenna.sigmf-ext.md

-# ntia-sensor SigMF Extension v0.0.1
+# ntia-antenna SigMF Extension v0.0.1

 The ntia-antenna namespace defines static sensor parameters that extend the global SigMF object and dynamic sensor parameters that extend the annotations SigMF object.
 The ntia-sensor extensions requires the [ntia-antenna](https://github.com/ntia/sigmf-ext-ntia-antenna) extension to describe the sensor antenna.